Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Three-Dimensional Spin-Orbit Coupled Systems

 Substituting the exact low‑\(T\) expressions from Eqs.\,\eqref{3.17} and \eqref{3.18} shows

-confirming the validity of the non-linear analog of the Mott relation \cite{PhysRevB.105.125131, PhysRevResearch.2.032066}.
-The same conclusion is revealed from Fig. \ref{Mott_quad}, which shows the normalized Mott number \(\mathcal{L}=\alpha_{yxx}/\sigma_{yxx}\) as a function of temperature.
-As predicted, \(\mathcal{M}\) remains constant at low \(T\) and then deviates at higher \(T\).
-In the non-linear case however, the non-linear Mott relation is valid for temperatures higher than its linear counterpart (approximately $10\%$ deviation at $40K$ from the ideal value).
-We also stress that no simple Wiedemann–Franz or Mott‑type proportionality can link the mixed thermoelectric coefficient \(\beta\) to the other non-linear planar transport coefficients.
-Now turning to the mixed thermoelectric transport coefficient, Fig. \ref{beta_mu_theta_quad} shows a heatmap of the ratio $\beta_{yxx}/\beta_{yxx}^{LT}$ as a function of the temperature $T$ and the scaled chemical potential $\mu/\epsilon_\alpha$.
-Similar to the linear case, we note that at small $\mu/\epsilon_\alpha$, even a small temperature is sufficient to result in a violation of the low temperature expansion, whereas at larger $\mu/\epsilon_\alpha$, a sufficiently larger temperature is necessary to result in a violation.
+confirming the validity of the nonlinear analog of the Mott relation \cite{PhysRevB.105.125131, PhysRevResearch.2.032066}.
+The same conclusion is revealed from Fig.\ref{Mott_quad}, which shows the normalized Mott number \(\mathcal{M}=\alpha_{yxx}/\sigma_{yxx}\) as a function of temperature.
+As predicted, \(\mathcal{M}\) remains constant at low \(T\) and then deviates non-linearly at higher \(T\) ($> 30K$).
+In the nonlinear case however, the nonlinear Mott relation is valid for temperatures higher than its linear counterpart (approximately $10\%$ deviation at $40K$ from the ideal value). \\